 In 2015, Sean graduated with a degree in accounting and management from Purdue University.

 Sean is happily married to his wife Rachel where they first met at The Academy over 5 years ago at an adult league tournament.
-They reside in Fishers with their dog, Maggie.
+They reside in Fishers with their daughter, Baker and dog, Maggie.

 Director, Boiler Juniors